ngodinhloc/model-arena/SPECS.md

 => backend subscribes subscribe to exchange model_arena.scores for model_arena.scores.responded only and persiste the full cache item to database, also mark the experiment as completed:
 - - for experiement that has been completed: backend should not poll redis for streamming on /ws/experiements/{uuid}

+## Recover Service:
+- NestJS; a background sweeper (no LLM, no HTTP business API besides a health check) that recovers experiments stuck mid-pipeline (e.g. an agent crashed or a message was dropped)
+- runs on a fixed interval (default 30s): scans the experiments table in Postgres for status = running
+- - for each running experiment, load its ExperimentCache from Redis (guarded by a short-lived per-experiment Redis lock so only one sweep instance acts on it at a time)
+- - if the cache is missing entirely: mark the experiment failed
+- - if the cache was updated recently (below a staleness threshold, default 120s): skip it, it's still legitimately in progress
+- - if it has already been retried too many times (default 3): mark the experiment failed
+- - otherwise: figure out which stage (candidate/judge/score) is stuck by comparing how many messages exist vs. how many are expected, strip that stage's partial messages from the cache, bump retryCount and updatedAt, and re-publish the event for that stage's exchange/routing key (or, if every stage had already replied but the experiment was never marked completed, replay the final scores.responded event)
+- - this makes the pipeline self-healing without a central orchestrator: recovery is just another choreography participant that re-emits the appropriate event